iwilfried/Flutter-Flashcards-Portrait-eBook-Test/docs/environment.md

 ### Develop for Android devices
 Download the Android Studio and install it.

-<p>Open Android Studio > Android Studio Setup Wizard.<br>
-This installs the latest version of<br>
+This installs the latest version of

 -  Android SDK,
 -  Android SDK Platform-Tools,
-  -  and Android SDK Build-Tools,<br>
+-  and Android SDK Build-Tools,

-  which are essential while developing a Flutter app for the Android system.</p>
+  which are essential while developing a Flutter app for the Android system.

 ### Set Up Android Emulator
 Enable VM acceleration on your device.